mgaroub/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Investigate Bikeshare data
+Investigate Bikeshare data in Newyork, Chicago and Washington
 ### Files used
 Include the files used

 ### Credits
 Udacity course material & Stackover flow